f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab4.rst

 .. tip:: You can check the geo classification of an address from the BIG-IP CLI using the command *geoip_lookup 1.202.2.1*

-Now issue the curl command and specify the source IP address.
+Now, issue the curl command and specify the source IP address with the following command:

 .. code-block:: console